Working groups

 Membership in the WGs is voluntary.
 Two preconditions apply for membership:

-1) Specific and documented expertise, and 2) a declaration of Conflicts of Interest
+1) Specific and documented expertise, and 2) a Declaration of Interest

 Beyond these preconditions, the WGs are inclusive and will seek to ensure global representation of scientists, and balance across age, gender and geographic location.
 The Secretariat and Steering Committee monitor and actively contribute to achieve balance by following up on the WGs and taking action to broaden membership in the WGs together with the WG members and especially the chair and co-chair.